sora7/kiririn-grabber/README.md

 processing).

     -o, --original
 Load original pics only (but not resized).
 By default, grabber load almost all pics.

     -r, --resized
 Load resized pics only (if any).
 By default, grabber load almost all pics.

+    -l, --list-add
+Append posts urls from .txt file and start process.

 # OTHER